A Musing That Bears Consideration…

 And revel in the absurdity.

-—From the diary of Holly Dent.
-Sophomore at Atherton High and evil psychopath.
+—From the high school diary of Holly Dent.
+Atherton senior, cheer squad captain, and evil psychopath.

-Today we killed hundreds, and freed thousands.
-We marched against Rotskar, a warlord of the Elderean Kingdom.
-It was a narrow victory, both bloody and glorious.
-Our ranks were scattered by endless volleys of barbed arrows, and while we Indashi Barbarians may possess the stoutest of hearts, those hearts must be channeled through a strong mind and an iron fist.
+Today we killed hundreds and freed thousands.
+While we Indashi are brave beyond measure, our courage must be channeled through a strong mind and an iron fist.
 Kor’Thank is that mind.
 Kor’Thank is that fist.
-Amidst a rain of wicked steel, he rallied the Reptrix Cavalry and led the charge against Rotskar’s army, breaking its will and liberating its thralls.
-No one is stronger than Kor’Thank.
+Amidst a rain of steel-tipped arrows, our king rallied the Reptrix Cavalry and led the charge against Rotskar’s army.

 I just wanna fuck something.